Updated on April 7, 2018.

 - The franchisor has established relationships with equipment vendors for certain equipment used in the Brass Tap Bar that meets its specifications.

 6. Audio and Video Equipment: $25,000 to $50,000

 - You must also purchase audio and video equipment the franchisor requires for Brass Tap Bars.

-- These amounts represent your cost for the interior and exterior sign package.
-Your landlord or your local ordinances may have different restrictions it places on interior and exterior signage which may affect your costs.
+- These amounts represent your cost for an interior and exterior sign package.
+Your landlord or your local ordinances may have different restrictions placed on interior and exterior signage, which may affect your costs.

 - These amounts represent your initial inventory of beer, wine, supplies, and paper goods for use in the initial phase of operating the Brass Tap Bar.

-- These are the estimate of your costs in obtaining any architectural and design services necessary for the construction of the Brass Tap Bar.
+- These amounts represent estimated costs you may incur to obtain any architectural and design services necessary for the construction of the Brass Tap Bar.
 You must adapt the prototypical plans and specifications to suit the premises.

 - The franchisor may designate the supplier of architectural services.

 - This estimate includes the cost of the POS System and restaurant management computer system (the “Computer System”), including the requisite software, software support, and purchase of services agreements from the franchisor’s approved vendors.

 - The franchisor currently requires you to use its only approved PCI compliance provider, Nuarx, Inc.